 The Faculty of Science honours alumni

 Created in 2015, these awards of excellence recognize the outstanding achievements of Faculty of Science alumni.
-This year, the Faculty introduced a new category aimed at recognizing young alumni.
+In 2016, the Faculty introduced a new category aimed at recognizing young alumni.

 2017 Alumni Award of Excellence